OpenAPI-Qraft/openapi-qraft/packages/react-client/README.md

 #### Generating Qraft Services

-Next, use `@openapi-qraft/cli` to generate the services and typed Tanstack Query React Hooks.
+Next, use `@openapi-qraft/cli` to generate the services and typed TanStack Query React Hooks.
 Ensure to specify the path to the TypeScript definitions generated in the previous step.

 ```bash